IceHe/lib/js/typescript/handbook/narrowing.md

 _For example, with the code: `"value" in x`._
 _where `"value"` is a string literal and x is a union type._
-_The “true” branch narrows `x`’s types which have either an optional or required property value, and the “false” branch narrows to types which have an optional or missing property `value`._
+_The “true” branch narrows `x`'s types which have either an optional or required property value, and the “false” branch narrows to types which have an optional or missing property `value`._

 ```ts
 type Fish = { swim: () => void };